-Check first with the school your child is planning to attend or is already attending to see what types of scholarships and grants are available.
+Check first with the school that your child is planning to attend (or is already attending) to see what types of scholarships and grants are available.

-Make sure your child fills out the Free Application for Federal Student Aid (FAFSA®) form.
-The information provided in the FAFSA will help determine their federal aid package, which typically includes grants, federal student loans, and/or work-study.
+Then make sure your child fills out the Free Application for Federal Student Aid (FAFSA®).
+The information provided in the FAFSA will help determine his or her federal aid package, which typically includes grants, federal student loans, and/or work-study.

-You and your child can search millions of scholarships from private organizations on websites like Scholarships.com and Fast Web .
-While your child may not qualify for all of them, there may be enough they do qualify for to help reduce their tuition bill.
+Finally, you and your child can search millions of scholarships from private organizations on websites like Scholarships.com and Fast Web .
+While your child may not qualify for all of them, there may be enough relevant options to help reduce that tuition bill.

 Federal Student Loans